scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** any
 - **Level Required:** 8/18

-Choose a point within range of your bow, targeting all creatures on or adjacent to that tile.
-Make a ranged attack against the targets, adding 1 bad die to your roll.
+This cannot be used in constrained areas.
+Launch a volley of arrows hitting all creatures in a 3x3 tile area centered on a point in range.
+Make a ranged attack against the creatures adding 1 bad die to your roll.
 On hit they take 2 wound dice in damage.
-Cannot be used in constrained areas.

-***Enhanced:*** You no longer add a bad die to your roll, deals 1 wound and 1 wound die.
+***Enhanced:*** You no longer add a bad die to your roll and deals 1 wound and 1 wound die in damage.

 ___
 #### 7 Hand Strike